Banakin/a3-BrendanLeu/README.md

 - When building the application, I knew I wanted to use passport as I want to roll my own auth for a personal project of mine.
 I started with that, because that requires a lot of work throughout the application.
 - This then requires the database, so I implemented MongoDB with Mongoose at this time.
 I achieved this and then with the time extension, decided to migrate the project to TypeScript for further development.
 - After this I added the CSS library.
 I chose https://bulma.io/ because it is simple and works without libraries, focusing on functionality over looks.
-- Lastly I deployed the vercel and cleaned up the styles.
+- Lastly I deployed with docker and cleaned up the styles.
 - The express middlewares I used include `connect-mongo`, `express-session`, `passport`, `enforce_files`.
   - `passport` is used for login and authentication management
   - `express-session` is used for browser authentication session management